rlovell3/laughing_logger/README.md

 ### BREAKING CHANGES
 This code was initially released on 2023-09-08.
 The set_up function was changed later that night to handle setting the logging levels without needing to import the logging module.
-This is a breaking change.
+This is a breaking change from the original code.
 If you have been using the code from 2023-09-08, you will need to update the language of your arguments to the set_up function.
 See **test_logging.py** for complete details.